microsoft/Windows-iotcore-samples/Samples/EdgeModules/PWMFruit/CS/README.md

     * [Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal)
     * [Function App]() with the [EventHubHandler Example] (..\..\EventHubHandler\Readme.md) installed if you wish to exercise the device state mirroring.
 * Hardware:
-    * An x64 Board with an 1809 version of IoT Core installed.
+    * An Board with an 1809 version of IoT Core installed and PWM driver support.
-    * USB web cam
+    * A PWM peripheral and support circuit.
+What was used for developing this sample is a simple DC motor with fan from an Arduino starter kit.
+There are many tutorial examples using an L293D motor controller chip that can be found on the internet.
+And, there are several other alternatives using different motor control circuits.
 * Required packages to install
     * [Windows sdk for 1809](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive)
     * [.NET Core 2.2](https://dotnet.microsoft.com/download/dotnet-core/2.2)